Exclusive: Ralph Sampson sets record straight on Victor Wembanyama comparisons

 While the Pacers aren't expected to be contenders in the Eastern Conference following the Achilles tear of Tyrese Haliburton, one team that is hopeful to contend is the Houston Rockets.

-Following months of speculation, Kevin Durant was traded to the Rockets in a trade that sent Dillon Brooks and Jalen Green to the Phoenix Suns.
+Following months of speculation, Kevin Durant was traded to the Rockets in a trade that send Dillon Brook and Jalen Green to the Phoenix Suns.

 The Rockets were able to keep Alperen Sengun, Fred Van Vleet, and Amen Thompson, putting together what they hope is a real contender in the Western Conference.